paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-081-high-performance-computing.md

   (I) provide for improving the security, reliability, and resilience of computing and networking systems, including Federal systems, including providing for research required to establish security standards and practices for these systems;

+  (J) provide for improving the security, reliability, and resiliency of computing and networking systems used by institutions of higher education and other nonprofit research institutions for the processing, storage and transmission of sensitive federally funded research and associated data;

-  (J) provide for increased understanding of the scientific principles of cyber-physical systems and improve the methods available for the design, development, and operation of cyber-physical systems that are characterized by high reliability, safety, and security;
+  (K) provide for increased understanding of the scientific principles of cyber-physical systems and improve the methods available for the design, development, and operation of cyber-physical systems that are characterized by high reliability, safety, and security;

-  (K) provide for research and development on human-computer interactions, visualization, and big data;
+  (L) provide for research and development on human-computer interactions, visualization, and big data;

-  (L) provide for research and development on the enhancement of cybersecurity, including the human facets of cyber threats and secure cyber systems;
+  (M) provide for research and development on the enhancement of cybersecurity, including the human facets of cyber threats and secure cyber systems;

-  (M) provide for the understanding of the science, engineering, policy, and privacy protection related to networking and information technology;
+  (N) provide for the understanding of the science, engineering, policy, and privacy protection related to networking and information technology;

-  (N) provide for the transition of high-end computing hardware, system software, development tools, and applications into development and operations; and
+  (O) provide for the transition of high-end computing hardware, system software, development tools, and applications into development and operations; and

-  (O) foster public-private collaboration among government, industry research laboratories, academia, and nonprofit organizations to maximize research and development efforts and the benefits of networking and information technology, including high-end computing.
+  (P) foster public-private collaboration among government, industry research laboratories, academia, and nonprofit organizations to maximize research and development efforts and the benefits of networking and information technology, including high-end computing.

 (2) The Director shall—